elasekness/BMS500C/Day2.md

 ## Tutorial 2

-**Objective:** To perform reference-based assemblies of West Nile Virus genome libraries to determine infer geographic origin.
+**Objective:** To perform reference-based assemblies of West Nile Virus genome libraries to infer geographic origin.

 You will map reads to a reference assembly, generate consensus genomes, identify single nucleotide variants (SNVs), and phylogenetically place genomes to determine whether there is a geographical and/or temporal signal to the data.
 Additionally, we will employ and compare the results of different methods to generate our consensus genomes.
 This includes using software that I have pre-installed on the VM as well as containerized versions of the same software pulled from Docker.
-Finally, you will learn about GitHub and Docker for obtaining and installing bioinforamtics software.
+Finally, you will learn about Docker for running bioinforamtics software.
 <br>